-First, what comes into my mind and also a big one.
-Numerus clausus (NC) Latin for “closed number” – is a restriction on admission because there are more applicants than available places.
+Numerus clausus (NC) stands for “closed number” in Latin – it’s a restriction on admission imposed by some universities in Germany.
+It happens when a faculty receives more applicants than available places.

-For example in the University of Salzburg, about 50 percent of Communication Science students are German.
-The situation in Psychology is even more serious: about 70 percent of the approximately 225 Bachelor’s study places go to students from Germany.
+For example, at the University of Salzburg, about 50% of Communication Science students are German.
+The situation in Psychology is even more serious: about 70% of the approximately 225 bachelor’s study places go to students from Germany.

-Anytime a course of study has an NC, this means that not all applicants get a place, because there are simply too many applicants.
+If a course has an NC, that means that not all applicants get a place because there are too many candidates.

-All applicants will be filtered by ABI-Schnitt (average of high school graduation), the better your average is, the greater the chance that you will get a place.
+All applicants are filtered by ABI-Schnitt (average of high school graduation); the better your average is, the greater the chance you will get a place.

 NC is redefined every semester.
-The more applicants on this major, the stricter the NC.
-If your grades are not high enough you will need to wait till next semester or sometimes even years, for medicine studies it is normally the case.
-People will be even restricted of application till their waiting time is over.
+The more applicants for this major, the stricter the NC.
+If your grades aren’t high enough, you will need to wait till next semester or sometimes even years; for medicine, it’s usually the case.

 2. Education center